How Money Printing Has Suppressed Volatility

 When the Federal Reserve “prints money” (mostly digitally these days), several things happen:

-Cash floods the system: Now everyone has cash sitting around that needs to go somewhere.
+Cash floods the system: More people have cash sitting around that needs to go somewhere.
 Much of it ends up in stocks.
-This is sometimes called “There Is No Alternative” - if you want your money to grow, you’re forced into the stock market.

-Volatility drops: All this extra money flowing around makes the market calmer and less choppy.
+Volatility drops: All this extra money flowing into stocks makes the market calmer.

 Why Some Stocks Keep Going Up (Even When They Shouldn’t)

-The Fed safety net: Central banks have shown they’ll step in to rescue the market when things get scary.
+The Fed safety net: Central banks have shown they’ll step in and print money to rescue the market when things get scary.
 This makes people feel safer holding stocks, which attracts even more money, making markets even calmer.
 It’s a cycle that feeds itself.

 Why Traditional Analysis Doesn’t Work Like It Used To